Table of Contents

 A consequence of a folic acid deficiency in this context is a megaloblastic anemia, where a malfunction is present, both in DNA synthesis, as well as in the nuclear maturation of the myelopoiesis, which leads to the appearance of megaloblasts.

 Besides a folic acid deficiency, a megaloblastic anemia can also occur due to a lack of B12 vitamin, which, overall, is a more frequent cause of megaloblastic anemia than a folic acid deficiency.

 Further symptoms of a folic acid deficiency are, among others, gastritis or dermatitis.
-The lack of folic acids during a pregnancy can somewhat increase the risk of the baby being born with a spina bifida.
+The lack of folic acids during a pregnancy can somewhat increase the risk of the baby being born with spina bifida.

 Folic Acid Metabolism Process

 Folic acids are composed of a p-aminobenzoic acid rest, a glutamine rest and a pteridine rest.
 It is available in its biologically active form as tetrahydrofolic acid (TH4), in which it is involved, among other things, in the construction of the purine nucleotide (see above).

-The active form of folic acid serves all in all as a coenzyme in the C1 transmission, in which the rest of the C1 position are bound to the N atoms of position five and ten of the pteridine or 4-aminobenzoic acid rest.
-Possible rests that could be transferred in this context are methyl, hydroxyl, formic, and formyl rests.
+The active form of folic acid serves all in all as a coenzyme in the C1 transmission, in which the rest of the C1 position is bound to the N atoms of position five and ten of the pteridine or 4-aminobenzoic acid rest.
+Possible rests that could be transferred in this context are methyl, hydroxyl, formic and formyl rests.

 The conversion to the active form takes place, among others, in a reaction which is dependent on NADP+ and vitamin C. In its first step 7, 8-dihydrofolic acid is created from folic acid – with the investment of NADPH + H+ and mediated by folate reductase.

 In a NADPH + H+-dependent reaction, 5, 6, 7, 8-tetrahydrofolate is also created by this process.
 Tetrahydrofolate synthesis, that is, in its active form, takes place thanks to the dihydrofolate reductase enzyme.
 This enzyme can be inhibited through a series of substances like e.g. trimethoprim.

 Pyrimidine Nucleotide De Novo Synthesis Process